jorabekyusupov/modular-package/README.md

 for modules.
 By default, this is set to `Modules\`, which works just fine but makes it harder to extract your module to a separate package should you ever choose to.

-We recommend configuring a organization namespace (we use `"InterNACHI"`, for example).
+We recommend configuring a organization namespace.
 To do this, you'll need to publish the package config:

 ```shell script